 Starting a new position, sometimes in a new city or even country can be very unsettling.

-To help you with this transition, the PDC is developing the New Postdoc Welcome Booklet and a specific induction session (to be available by the end of 2021).
+To help you with this transition, the PDC is developing the New Postdoc Welcome Booklet and a specific induction session (to be available at the start of 2022).